Table of Contents

 • be insured for professional liability;

-• communicate to the Federal Council of Certified Surveyors proof of training and insurance coverage every year.
+• communicate to the Order of Certified Surveyors proof of (yearly) training and insurance coverage every year.

 In order to ensure their professional competence, the certified surveyor must keep abreast of the evolution of legislation, as well as the techniques and rules which are used in the pursuit of their profession.
-You must therefore participate in continuing education courses of at least twenty (20) hours per year, recognised by the Federal Council of Certified Surveyors.
-For some training courses, only part of the number of hours of the course attended is taken into account.
-You can find the conditions in the regulations of the Federal Council of Certified Surveyors (PDF, 173.62 KB).
+You must therefore participate in continuing education courses of at least twenty hours per year, recognised by the Order of Certified Surveyors.

 As a certified surveyor, you must be insured for civil liability (with the exception of the ten-year civil liability referred to in articles 1792 and 2270 of the Civil Code).
 In effect, your clients can rely on the intellectual services that a certified surveyor or their employees have accomplished in a professional capacity.